lindahnyambura/protest_safety_planner/frontend/README.md

-  # SafeNav App Design
+  # SafeNav App

   This is a code bundle for SafeNav App Design.
-The original project is available at https://www.figma.com/design/nV896PhwOPnrTrCLSaMn22/SafeNav-App-Design.

   ## Running the code